-But the legacy products may have gaping security holes that make for easy intrusions and attacks.
+But the legacy products will have gaping security holes that make for easy intrusions and attacks from various types of threatware.
 Such security issues pose major risks to your business and your customers' information.

 Any end-of-life device or software that requires an internet connection should be swapped out for a newer product as soon as possible because the obsolete product will not receive security updates and is therefore unsecured.
 Keeping such products connected to your network creates vulnerabilities that attackers can exploit to gain access to your network and systems.

-While monitoring the end of life for each product can be tedious or even daunting, failing to do so can lead to a security nightmare or catastrophic failure for your business.
+While monitoring the end of life for each product can be tedious or even daunting, failing to do so leads to a security nightmare for your business.

 2. Zero-day vulnerabilities

 The term zero-day is used to describe a flaw that the manufacturer has not had a chance to patch, meaning the flaw can used by threat actors.